-The sad reality is that owners feel so bad about their dog’s stress that they try to find a quick solution to the problem.
-The first thing that comes to mind is usually sleeping tablets.
-In reality, human formulated over-the-counter or prescription sleeping tablets are not a good idea for any pet.
+Many owners feel so bad about their dog’s stress that they try to find a quick solution to the problem.
+The first thing that comes to mind is usually sleeping tablets but human formulated over-the-counter or prescription sleeping tablets are simply not a good idea for any pet.
 Your fluffy friend can experience a series of complications especially if given the wrong dose which tends to be difficult to measure for K9s.

 A dog’s metabolism works very differently from ours.
 Their bodies may not be able to digest the tablet properly causing other problems.
-As a result of pill poisoning include excessive saliva, stomach pain, and vomiting.
+As a result of pill poisoning your dog could experience excessive saliva, stomach pain, vomiting or worse.
 If given way too much it can even result in death.

 Can I Give My Dog Sleeping Pills?
 Answer: No

-While some vets use Valium on dogs, Xanax is a definite no. It doesn’t matter what sleeping pill you are thinking of offering your fluffy friends, there are natural alternatives you can use to calm them rather than resorting to over-the-counter sleeping pills.
+While some vets may use Valium and Xanax on dogs, these are a definite no in our opinion.
+It doesn’t matter what sleeping pill you are thinking of offering your fluffy friends, there are natural alternatives you can use to calm them rather than resorting to over-the-counter sleeping pills.

 Natural Remedies for Stressed Dogs

 The most popular product seems to be Rescue Remedy.
-Put a few drops into their water bowl to keep them calm when they need it most.
+You simply put a few drops into their water bowl to keep them calm when they need it most.
 You can also purchase some herbal calming tablets that are specially formulated for dogs.
 You can get them online which is often where you can get the best deals.
-These types of tablets are usually completely natural and will not cause complications or death.
+These types of tablets are usually completely natural and are much less likely to cause complications.
 The dosage is also much easier to figure out because the products are developed for dogs.
 They also tend to be a much cheaper option than ending up at the vet late at night because you gave your dog dangerous sleeping tablets!

 Finally, an interesting and practical invention has recently gained popularity that assists with calming your pet.
-You’ve probably seen some dogs wearing a type of dog coat which can sometimes completely calm your dog.
+You’ve probably seen some dogs wearing a type of coat which has been known to be effective in calming dogs.
 Amazingly this K9 vest works by hugging their bodies, snugly on the dog’s nerve endings over its chest and back, which often immediately calms them.
-It is an ideal solution that doesn’t require any medication at all.
+This can be an ideal solution which doesn’t require any medication at all.

-Signs to Look For That Your Dog Has Eaten Sleeping Pills
+Signs That Your Dog Has Eaten Sleeping Pills

 Maybe you decided against giving them the sleeping pills, left the pills on the counter while you went to search for some other remedy, but when you came back your dog had eaten the whole bottle!
 This situation is bad to say the least.
-You will notice your dog will quickly become lethargic.
+You may notice your dog quickly becoming lethargic in such a terrible case.

-In this case, you need to immediately induce vomiting, make a quick call to your vet for help.
-They will make suggestions on what to give the dog to induce vomiting and get rid of the poisons from your dog’s system.
-If you don’t have the items available that the veterinarian suggests, you will have to get to the vet as quickly as possible.
+The best thing to do is immediately induce vomiting and make a quick call to your vet for help.
+They will make suggestions on what to give the dog in order to rid them of the poisons if possible.
+Otherwise, you will have to get to the vet as quickly as possible.
 They will force the dog to vomit and closely monitor them for a period of time to ensure there are no ongoing adverse effects.
 You have to act fast if your dog has consumed a significant amount of sleeping pills.

 Can You Get Sleeping Pills For Dogs?

 In some cases your vet will prescribe sleeping pills for your dog.
 These pills are specifically designed for pets to reduce stress and anxiety.
-These pills are often used if your pet is scheduled to accompany you on a long flight.
+Such pills are often used, for example, if your pet is scheduled to accompany you on a long flight.
 It tends to help to relax them more than get them to sleep.

-Bear in mind the sleeping pills your vet prescribes are designed for dogs, therefore they should have no effect on their metabolism or digestive organs when used in moderation.
-Usually your dog will be able to digest them easily and not have any troubles.
+The sleeping pills your vet prescribes are designed for dogs, therefore they should have little to no effect on their metabolism or digestive organs when used in moderation.
+Usually your dog will be able to digest them easily and will not have any troubles.
 If you are unable to visit the vet for whatever reason, you may consider using Melatonin as many dog owners have reported success in calming their dogs with it.